kubeflow/kubeflow/README.md

   * Replace `your-user@acme.com` with the user listed in the error message.

-If you're using, GKE you may want to refer to [GKE's RBAC docs](https://cloud.google.com/kubernetes-engine/docs/how-to/role-based-access-control) to understand how RBAC interacts with IAM on GCP.
+If you're using GKE, you may want to refer to [GKE's RBAC docs](https://cloud.google.com/kubernetes-engine/docs/how-to/role-based-access-control) to understand how RBAC interacts with IAM on GCP.

 ## Resources

-* [user guide](user_guide.md) provides in depth instructions for using Kubeflow
+* [user guide](user_guide.md) provides in-depth instructions for using Kubeflow
 * Katacoda has produced a [self-paced scenario](https://www.katacoda.com/kubeflow) for learning and trying out Kubeflow